 - Take the motorshaft out when not in use.

-We created this article so that you all don’t have to waste time researching about brass tumblers.
+We created this article so that you all don’t have to waste time researching about the best brass tumblers.
 We picked out the top 8 best ones.
 We hope that this article will help you in finding the best brass tumbler, and how to use a wet tumbler to clean your brass cases.
+These tumblers do not just work for cleaning brass cases for reloading, but general brass restoration, and cleaning brass jewelry too.

 We wish you best of luck!